reritom/Flask-PyMongo-Unittest-Guide/README.md

     └── articles_test.py
 ```

-## src
+## Source
-If you have worked with Flask before, you will know there is typically an application.py (or sometimes you put this in the __init__.py of the src).
-Then, you create a database.py which will contain your database object.
-When you create your first Flask app, often you will put the database object in your application.py, but as soon as you start splitting your application, you encounter circular import problems if the database exists in your application.py.
-So we create two files: "database.py", "application.py".
+If you have worked with Flask before, you will know there is typically an `application.py` (or sometimes you put this in the `__init__.py` of the src).
+Then, you create a `database.py` which will contain your database object.
+When you create your first Flask app, often you will put the database object in your `application.py`, but as soon as you start splitting your application, you encounter circular import problems if the database exists in your `application.py`.
+So we create two files: `database.py`, `application.py`.

-The database.py is simple enough (though we will change this later).
+The `database.py` is simple enough.
 It starts by looking like this:
 ```
 # src/database.py
 from flask_pymongo import PyMongo

 mongo = PyMongo()
 ```
-Whenever we want to access our database, we import and interact with this single "PyMongo" instance, assigned to the variable "mongo".
+Whenever we want to access our database, we import and interact with this single `PyMongo` instance, assigned to the variable `mongo`.

 The application will follow an application factory approach, and we will skip config objects because they don't matter in this case.
 So we can just pass the database address to it instead.

-The application.py will look like this:
+The `application.py` will look like this:
 ```
 # src/application.py
 from flask import Flask